7 Black History Month Activities that You Can Use in Your Classroom Today

 IMPORTANT TIP: I tell my students to find the word card with a period so they automatically know that card goes last and I also tell them to find the word card that begins with a capital letter, so they know to put that card first!

 Once they’ve built the sentence, it’s time to WRITE the sentence.
-There are three different recording sheet options (Interactive Notebook, Paragraph Writing Paper, and Booklet), so choose whatever works best for you!
-The booklet has three comprehension questions on the back, so that’s nice!
+There are three different recording sheet options (Interactive Notebook, Paragraph Writing Paper, and Booklet), so choose whatever works best for you.
+The booklet has three comprehension questions on the back-as a way to easily integrate comprehension skills.
 However, the nice thing about the paragraph writing paper is that this teaches students HOW to write a paragraph.
 Each unit comes with 6 sentences about the African American leader…an opening sentence, an ending sentence, and of course, the 4 middle sentences.

 Which Black Leaders Do You Teach?

-The money saving bundle includes 9 Famous African American Leaders to celebrate during Black History Month…Ruby Bridges, Booker T. Washington, Rose Parks, Harriet Tubman, Frederick Douglass, Jackie Robinson, George Washington Carver, Thurgood Marshall, and Martin Luther King, Jr.
+The bundle includes 9 Famous Black American Leaders to celebrate during Black History Month…Ruby Bridges, Booker T. Washington, Rose Parks, Harriet Tubman, Frederick Douglass, Jackie Robinson, George Washington Carver, Thurgood Marshall, and Martin Luther King, Jr.